nem0-z/nem0-z/README.md

 ### Hi there 👋

 - 🔭 I’m currently working on my OnePlus 7 Series Kernel
-- 🌱 I’m currently learning Go and PHP
+- 🌱 I’m currently learning Go and Rust
 - 💬 Ask me about anything OOP related
 - 📫 How to reach me: zlatan.radovanovic@fet.ba
 - ⚡ Fun fact: I have a love-hate relationship with Web development